-- √ Compare and contrast similarities and differences between the steamboat and the locomotive (RI.2.9) - ✓ Write simple sentences to represent details or information from "Working on the Transcontinental Railroad" (W.2.2) - ✓ With assistance, categorize and organize information within a domain to answer questions (W.2.8) - ✓ Draw pictures to represent details or information from "Working on the Transcontinental Railroad" (SL.2.5) - ✓ Use word parts to determine meanings (L.2.4c) - ✓ Provide antonyms of core vocabulary words, such as convenient and inconvenient (L.2.5a) - ✓ Prior to listening to "Working on the Transcontinental Railroad," identify what they know and have learned about transportation and people moving westward - √ Share writing with others ancestor, n.
-A person who lived a long, long time ago from whom another is directly descended; a forefather convenient, adj.
-Suitable for your needs; causing the least difficulty Example: It was convenient for Josh that his mom packed him an afternoon snack so he wouldn't be hungry during his piano lesson.
-Variation(s): none iron horse, n.
-A nickname for the first locomotives spanned, v.
-Covered the length of something from one end to the other Example: Maria's large chalk drawings spanned from one end of her driveway to the other.
+- √ Compare and contrast similarities and differences between the steamboat and the locomotive (RI.2.9) - ✓ Write simple sentences to represent details or information from "Working on the Transcontinental Railroad" (W.2.2) - ✓ With assistance, categorize and organize information within a domain to answer questions (W.2.8) - ✓ Draw pictures to represent details or information from "Working" on the Transcontinental Railroad" (SL.2.5) - ✓ Use word parts to determine meanings (L.2.4c) - ✓ Provide antonyms of core vocabulary words, such as convenient and inconvenient (L.2.5a) - ✓ Prior to listening to "Working on the Transcontinental Railroad," identify what they know and have learned about transportation and people moving westward - √ Share writing with others ancestor, n.
+A family member who lived a long, long time ago; a forefather Example: Michelle's ancestors came to the "New World" on the Mayflower many, many years ago.